As a thought experiment, imagine 100 ladders lined up against a long wall. Each has a 10% probability of falling over.

 This is a metaphor for a vast amount of the world we live in and we are seeing it play out in real-time right now.

-The interconnectedness of travel routes increases the probability of pandemics such as the Spanish flu and coronavirus and increases the speed at which they spread.
+The interconnectedness of travel routes increases the probability of pandemics such as the Spanish flu and COVID-19 and increases the speed at which they spread.
 Volatility goes from very low to very high.

 The interconnectedness of our financial systems results in long periods of stability but then the possibility of massive and violent global market crashes.